Tuesday, January 25, 2011

 Where to stay:

-My preferred area is "the slopey bit of Mont Royal."
-I'm not really sure which bit I usually wind up on, but it's the Plateau/Mile End/Mont Royal area.
-Where the bagel shops and APC are - further up the hill than Schwartz's.
+I've now settled on "anything within a few minutes walk of Mont Royale station" as my favourite area to stay.
+Closer to the bagel shops and APdC - further up the hill than Schwartz's.
 Mostly B&Bs in the area.
 But Montreal is pretty small, so even if you're downtown or in Old Montreal, everything is pretty close.
 On my last trip, I figured out which area is the Latin Quarter and that's not a bad area, there's a Juliette et Chocolate there and easy access to the metro.
-The slopey bit is kind of a pain for the metro.
+The slopey area with all the bars/restaurants between Schwartz's and APdC (Mile End?) is fun but kind of a pain for the metro.
 If you're downtown, by the arena, you're close to Boustan, the bigger chain shops and easy metro access.
 Old Montreal is atmospheric and ok for metro access.

 Things to do: